IntBio-UCD/parent_pops_common-gardens/scripts/WL2_Spatial_Variation.md

 Purpose: See if we could take advantage of the natural variation at WL2 for the 2026 planting

--   Some packages in R for autocorrelation
+-   Note: There are some packages in R for autocorrelation

 To Do:

--   Add size

--   Spatial plots for all variables
+-   Consider looking at stem diameter and canopy area in year 2

 -   For TDR data, compare top of beds avg across the season (See Rachel's github)